Hortus Deliciarum

 • Annual Precipitation: 3,000–4,000 mm

-• Microclimate: Stable with no extreme variations
+• Microclimate: Stable with no extreme variations natural thermal regulation through dense forest canopy and constant water presence

-FOREST COVER: Intact primary forest—never intervened—with emergent trees reaching heights of 40–60 meters, including species such as:
+FOREST COVER: Intact primary forest never intervened with emergent trees reaching heights of 40–60 meters, including species such as:

 DOCUMENTED BIODIVERSITY:

-• Mammals: Jaguar (Panthera onca), Amazonian tapir (Tapirus terrestris), White-bellied spider monkey (Ateles belzebuth), White-lipped peccary (Tayassu pecari).
+• Mammals: Jaguar (Panthera onca), Amazonian tapir (Tapirus terrestris), White-bellied spider monkey (Ateles belzebuth), White-lipped peccary (Tayassu pecari)

-• Herpetofauna: Endemic species such as the "Galaxy frog" (Hyloscirtus sp.), with biopharmaceutical potential currently under study.
+• Herpetofauna: Endemic species such as the "Galaxy frog" (Hyloscirtus sp.), with biopharmaceutical potential currently under study

-• Flora: Estimated 1,500+ species of vascular plants per hectare.
+• Flora: Estimated 1,500+ species of vascular plants per hectare

 INTACT FUNCTIONAL ECOSYSTEM